eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

 to read and maintain.
 Ansible allows to easily bypass this issue by introducing a mechanism to split groups and hosts data:

 #.
-Crate a folder called :bash:`group_vars` at the same level as the inventory file.
+Create a folder called :bash:`group_vars` at the same level as the inventory file.
    That is, if the inventory file is located under :bash:`$ANSIBLE_HOME` then the folder must be there as well. e.g.